 Gather Your Supplies

-Next up on the task list is to gather all of your necessary supplies at once to avoid making extra trips to the store during your flood cleanup.
+Next up on the task list is to gather all of your necessary supplies to avoid making extra trips to the store during your flood cleanup.

-Pro Tip: Take pictures throughout your flood cleanup to document how much you had to throw away and what was able to be saved.
+Take pictures throughout your flood cleanup — particularly how high the water line is — to document how much you had to throw away and what was able to be saved.
 These photos will be important for future insurance claims, so keep them for your records.

 Once the standing water has been pumped out, grab your boots, gloves, shovel and trash can.
 Use the shovel to toss any dirt the flood left behind into the trash can to carry out of your home.
 You can either dump it into your yard or into a dirt dumpster for disposal.

 Remember that wet dirt and mud can be extremely heavy.
 Fill your trash can about half full so you can comfortably move the dirt outside without the pain of heavy lifting.